Global Precision Medicine Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 -

-In May 2024, Atara submitted a Biologics License Application (BLA) to the U.S. FDA for tabelecleucel (tab-cel).
-This treatment is proposed as a standalone option for Epstein-Barr Virus-Positive Post-Transplant Lymphoproliferative Disease (EBV+ PTLD) in adults and children aged 2 and older who have received at least one prior therapy.
+In May 2024, Atara Biotherapeutics submitted a Biologics License Application (BLA) to the FDA for tabelecleucel (tab-cel), a potential standalone treatment for EBV+ Post-Transplant Lymphoproliferative Disease (PTLD) in patients aged 2 years and older, post-transplant.
+Currently, no FDA-approved therapies exist for this rare condition.

 -